Alexander McQueen: Final show

-At the time of Alexander McQueen's death, he had 16 pieces for his Autumn/Winter collection that were 80% finished.
+At the time of McQueen's death, he had 16 pieces for his Autumn/Winter collection that were 80% finished.
 These outfits were completed by his design team, and shown in seven presentations to small, specially invited groups.
 This collection, unofficially titled Angels and Demons, was first shown during Paris Fashion Week on 8 March 2010, to a select handful of fashion editors in a mirrored, gilded salon at the 18th-century Hôtel de Clermont-Tonnerre.
 Some fashion editors said the show was hard to watch because it showed how McQueen was obsessed with the afterlife.

 The clothes presented had a medieval and religious look.
 Basic colours that were repetitively used were red, gold, and silver with detailed embroidery.
 The last outfit presented had a coat made of gold feathers (shown left).
 His models were accessorised to show his love for theatrical imagery.
 "Each piece is unique, as was he," McQueen's fashion house said in a statement that was released with the collection.

 After company owner Gucci confirmed that the brand would continue, McQueen's long-time assistant Sarah Burton was named as the new creative director of Alexander McQueen in May 2010.
 In September 2010, Burton presented her first womenswear collection in Paris.